 No stroll through Downtown Charleston charms more than The Battery.
 The landmark defensive seawall sweeps northward to Water Street from the southeastern tip of the peninsula.
 For locals & travelers alike, The Battery is one of the top points of interest in Charleston.

 Enjoy harbor views to the east as you slide past beautiful antebellum homes and monuments.
 Along East Battery, you’ll spot several standout houses.
 If you’ve got time, duck into Robert William Roper House and Edmondston-Alston House.
 Both homes are some of the city’s finest examples of early-19th-century Greek Revival architecture.

 After soaking in harbor views from the High Battery, venture northward to Rainbow Row.
 Lining East Bay Street, this multicolored collection of 13 Georgian townhouses is bound to catch your eye.

 Dating between 1748 and 1845, the colorful houses along Rainbow Row were painted in a variety of soothing pastel tones.
 If you’re looking for an Instagrammable moment on your Charleston sightseeing adventure, this is your chance!

 Historic Charleston City Market

 City Market spans four blocks eastward from its historic Market Hall.
 Over the stretch, you’ll stroll past over 300 local vendors and artists selling their wares.
 The stalls peddle everything from art & handicrafts to delicious local cuisine.
-Be sure to keep your eye out of the market’s famed sweetgrass baskets, weaved by its dozens of resident Gullah artisans.
+Be sure to keep your eye out for the market’s famed sweetgrass baskets, weaved by its dozens of resident Gullah artisans.

 After taking in the historical charms of the City Market, venture west to King Street.
 One of the main commercial avenues in downtown, King Street is slammed with trendy boutiques, restaurants, and wine bars.
 Enjoy shopping, fine seafood, or a glass of wine alongside local residents.